getherbie/herbie/example/site/pages/2-doc/3-contents/2-page-properties.md

 # Page Properties

-Any file that contains a page properties (aka front matter) block is considered a valid page by Herbie CMS.
+Any file that contains a page properties block as known as front matter is considered a valid page by Herbie CMS.
 The page properties block must be at the beginning of the file.
-There must be valid YAML between two lines of three minus signs.
+There must be valid YAML between two lines of three hyphens.
 This sounds a bit complicated, but it is quite simple.
-Here is an example:
+Here is an example for a page properties block:

     ---
     title: Get started with your own website